-STRIDE: Systematic Radar Intelligence Analysis for ADRD Risk Evaluation with Gait Signature Simulation and Deep Learning
+STRIDE: Systematic Radar Intelligence Analysis for ADRD Risk Evaluation With Gait Signature Simulation and Deep Learning

 Fulin Cai, Abhidnya Patharkar, Teresa Wu, Fleming Y.M.
 Lure, Harry Chen, Victor C. Chen